Maxlinn/Maxlinn/README.md

 ## Explanation of Empty Repositories

 You may discover that there are so many empty repositories created by me.
 These are the ideas✨ come across me in my daily life.
-In the past i wrote them on memos or blogs, but now i think here is a more appropriate to collect them.
+In the past i wrote them on memos or blogs, but now here is more appropriate to collect them.

 Due to the limitation of personal energy and skills, few of them were actually carried out, but I will fight to do more.